City College Norwich Corporation and Governance

 The Corporation of the College is an independent legal body which comprises up to seventeen members who are drawn mainly from business and the local community as well as from the staff and students at the College.

-Governors are appointed by the Transforming Education in Norfolk (TEN Group), which is the parent undertaking of the Corporation.
-Additionally, the Principal serves as a Governor, whilst the staff and student governors are elected by their respective bodies.
+The Principal serves as a Governor, whilst the staff and student governors are elected by their respective bodies.

 What does the City College Norwich Corporation do?